petersilva/ndwatch/README.md

 have an idea what is being used.

 It is good practice to statically assign addresses to things on the network so that when you use tools like iftop, or netstat, you have some idea why given exchanges are taking place.
-Used in conjunction with iftop, you will be able to identify which devices are active, and if their MAC's are unknown, you can at least ask a few questions to add them to the known list eventually.
+You will be able to identify which devices are active, and if their MAC's are unknown, you can at least ask a few questions such as via nmap, to add them to the known list.
+It allows building an network inventory.

 # Why is this a problem?